GIScience/openrouteservice-js/README.md

 });
 ```

-Or return elevation data from a geoJson line:
+Or return elevation data from a geoJSON line:

 ```javascript
 const openrouteservice = require("openrouteservice-js");